Get started by searching below:

 There are other options for treating seizures beyond medications and surgery.

-Some physicians advise their patients to adhere to the ketogenic diet.
+For example, physicians may advise their patients to adhere to the ketogenic diet.
 This is a high-fat, low-carb diet that can control seizures in some patients.
 This diet recommends eating 3 to 4 grams of fat for every 1 gram of carbohydrate and protein.
-It must be followed strictly for success at managing epilepsy.
+It must be followed strictly for success in managing epilepsy.

 Vagus nerve stimulation is another option for individuals suffering from seizures.
-This treatment involves having a device placed under the skin at the chest area.
-The device stimulates the vagus nerve, sending signals to the brain which prevent seizures.
+This treatment involves having a device placed under the skin in the chest area.
+The device stimulates the vagus nerve, sending signals to the brain that prevent seizures.

 Understanding Cerebral Palsy Seizures

-Doctors may recommend surgery if medication does not have a positive effect.
+Doctors may recommend surgery if medication is ineffective.
 Seizures can cause other physical or neurological injuries.
 Therefore, it is important to work with your medical provider to establish a treatment plan for your child.

-If your child’s case of cerebral palsy was caused by medical malpractice, you may be eligible for a financial settlement.
-This money may be used to cover your child’s cost of care, medications or surgeries.
+If your child’s cerebral palsy was caused by medical malpractice, you may be eligible for a financial settlement.
+This money may be used to cover your child’s cost of care, medications, or surgeries.

 The Birth Injury Justice Center was founded in 2003 by a team of legal professionals to educate and empower victims and families affected by birth injuries.
 Our team is devoted to providing you with the best resources and legal information for all types of birth injuries.